-- California Department of Fish and Wildlife license counters and visitor centers
+- California Department of Fish and Wildlife license counters

 For more information:

 The Restoration Project's ponds, salt marsh, trails and salt-making ruins allow visitors to experience the wide-open edge of the Bay, boat, fish, hunt, learn about history, and see some of the millions of birds stopping in their migration across continents.

 Its 15,100 acres of ponds are clustered in three distinct areas: the Eden Landing ponds near Hayward, home of the Bay's oldest salt-making ponds; the largest pond complex, Alviso, ranging from Fremont along San Jose to Mountain View; and the smallest, the Ravenswood ponds at the west end of the Dumbarton Bridge.

 The tabs above provide focused information on each of the three pond complexes:

 - News articles including that pond complex

 - Project milestones for that complex and